d33bs/set-website/_posts/2023-02-13-Git-Practices.md

 _An example git diagram showing student branch being merged with main after review._

-Branching allows us to make consistent and well decribed changes based on what's already happened without impacting others work in the meantime.
-The course assignment workflow can help provide context with how branching may work within git.
-The diagram above shows a `student` branch based off of the `main` branch.
-The `main` branch can be thought of as the "course", or the primary place where all others collaborate, including where you'd seek feedback from your peers or an instructor (especially when seeking to merge, as mentioned below).
-When the `student` branch is created, we bring into it everything we know from `main` (the course) so far.
+Following the course assignment workflow, the diagram above shows a `student` branch based off of the `main` branch.
+When the `student` branch is created, we bring into it everything we know from `main` (the course) so far in the form of [commits](https://github.com/git-guides/git-commit), or groups of changes to various files.
+[Branching](https://github.com/git-guides#create-a-branch) allows us to make consistent and well described changes based on what's already happened without impacting others work in the meantime.

-Commits represent small chunks of a cohesive idea which will eventually be brought back to the commons within `main`.
-To this effect, keep in mind the saying _festina lente_ or __"make haste slowly"__ ([reference](https://en.wikipedia.org/wiki/Festina_lente)).
-In other words, it may pay to be consistent with small, gradual commits to avoid rushing completion.
+> ℹ️ __Quick notes on commits__: Commits on any branch represent small chunks of a cohesive idea which will eventually be brought to `main`.
+Keep in mind the saying _festina lente_ or __"make haste slowly"__ ([reference](https://en.wikipedia.org/wiki/Festina_lente)).
+In other words, it may be beneficial to be consistent with small, gradual commits to avoid rushing completion.

 Reference the following commands or steps to create a git branch for your repository.